 These are a little easier to do when you have a workout partner.
 Just simply take a weight plate (start light) and place it on your upper back for extra weight.
 You’ll really feel the extra 5, 10, 25, or even 45 pounds of extra weight on your back!

 So there you have it.
-Now you know exactly how to perform the perfect pushup, and if it’s not perfect, now you know why.
+Now you know exactly how to perform the perfect pushup.
 If it’s so perfect that it’s become boring for you, now you know how to make it nice and challenging.
 So quit sitting on the computer and go out there and do some pushups!

-If you need more help on the proper form for pushups, or any exercise for that matter, contact me today so I can help you get started with an exercise program that always keeps your form perfect.
+If you need more help on the proper form for pushups, or any exercise for that matter, contact Philly Personal Training today so we can help you get started with an exercise program that always keeps your form perfect.